vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ## Choose Eruda as your developer tool

-Eruda is an embedded developer tool.
-You can have a developer tool on your mobile browsers with it.
-You can also use it in your local host.
+Eruda is an embedded developer tool for your mobile browsers.
+You can use it in your local host and on any websites that do not block it.

 To use it, you need to create a bookmarklet.
 Now, what is a bookmarklet?